Pig Collagen vs Fish Collagen: What Brand Contains Which?

 What are the differences between the two cans?
 Both are about the same in formulation, except that the premium version has additional hyaluronic acid and Coenzyme Q10.
-Hyaluronic acid is a powerful humectant, which means it attracts and retains moisture, and will give your skin a youthful, bouncy look.
+Hyaluronic acid is a moisturising ingredient, which means it attracts and retains moisture, and will give your skin a youthful, bouncy look.

 By the way, both cans come with a 7g spoon.
 Each can will last you for about one month.

 There is a conflict on the internet to how Meiji collagen powder tastes.
 Some say it’s fishy, some say it’s plain.
 Fujikawa-sensei and I have tasted it, including mixing it with plain water, but we couldn’t detect any fishy taste.
 But our boss Mizuguchi-san drank it with milk, and it didn’t taste good.
 We’d suggest not mixing it with milk or milk-derived beverages.

 FANCL’s HTC Collagen comes in a variety, including drinks, powder sticks and tablets.
 For the powder sticks, one box will last you for 30 days (for 1 stick everyday).
 Reviews say that there is no taste or smell.

 FANCL combines Apple polyphenols into their collagen, which their labs have discovered that can protect the skin from damaging UV rays.
 This creates a double benefit of protection for your skin from premature aging, and of healthy skin support from the supplement.

 FINE Hyaluron & Collagen is also quite popular in Japan.
 This can also comes with a spoon, so you don’t have to worry about the serving size.